 a.
 Who are you?
 Tell others something about your personality, character and core values.
 Share about your vision and mission in life

 b.
 What do you do?
 This is the part in which you can define your role in the workplace or business.
 You can include the client you serve if you are in business.
 If you are working for someone else, you can also highlight the role you would like to have in the near future.

 c.
 What makes you so unique?
 This is a closing paragraph to state your value proposition.
 It is about personal selling.
 It is about a Call-To-Action for whoever is reading your profile.
 This answers the burning question as to “Why should People work with you instead of others who have a similar profile?”

-· Voluntary Experience.
-If you have been serving any charity or Non Profit Organisation in different capacity, this is the place to show you have devoted time and resource to help the community.
+Voluntary Experience.
+If you have been serving any charity or Non Profit Organisation in a different capacity, this is the place to show you have devoted time and resources to help the community.

 a.
 When did you know me?

 b.
 What did I do for you?

 c.
 How do you feel about my performance/work?